slipwayhq/slipway_docs/docs/basics/laying-out-components.md

 ### A Simple Layout

-Let's start with a simple Rig, which we'll call `example.json`, which has a text block at the top and space for two components side by side underneath:
+Let's start with a simple Rig, which we'll call `example.json`, which has a text block at the top and space for two Components side by side underneath:

 ::json{file=laying-out-components-10.json title=example.json}